lindenb/jvarkit/docs/VCFAnnoBam.md

 # VCFAnnoBam

 Annotate a VCF with the Coverage statistics of a BAM file+  BED file of capture.
-It uses the Cigar string instead of the start/end to get the voverage

 ## DEPRECATED

-useless: use DP/DP4 in the Genotypes
+useless: use DP/DP4 in the Genotypes, or use GATK variant annotator

 ## Usage